dudegladiator/infonetica_assignment/README.md

 ## Assumptions & Limitations

 * The service uses simple JSON file storage, which is not thread-safe for concurrent writes.
 * Error handling provides basic JSON responses with an `error` key.
 * Input validation is handled within the service layer.
+* **No authentication/authorization**: any client can hit any endpoint.
+* **Single‑tenant**: there’s no concept of multiple users or namespaces.
+* **Whole‑file writes**: every change rewrites the entire JSON file, so very large workflows or many instances could be slow.
+* **No paging or filtering** on the list endpoints (everything is returned in one go).
+* **No incremental “add state” or “add action”** endpoints—you must POST the full definition each time.